 Keyword stuffing no longer works.
 In fact, you’re more likely to be penalized for doing it.

-Nowadays, factors like these are far more important:
+Nowadays, factors like these are far more important to help you achieve your digital marketing objectives:

 - Mobile optimization and usability: Whether or not your website displays properly and how fast it performs on a mobile device.
 We’ve written about Google’s mobile-first index and optimizing your website’s page speed previously.